intel/pmem-csi/README.md

     reset # Clear Linux changes terminal colors, undo that.

 The `clear-kvm` images are prepared automatically by the Makefile.
-By default, four different images are prepared, each pre-configured with its own hostname and with network settings for the corresponding `tap` device. `clear-kvm.img` is a symlink to the `clear-kvm.0.img` where the Kubernetes master node will run.
+By default, four different images are prepared.
+Each image is pre-configured with its own hostname and with network settings for the corresponding `tap` device. `clear-kvm.img` is a symlink to the `clear-kvm.0.img` where the Kubernetes master node will run.